 In addition to her work at New Basis since 2006, Lara has been an adviser to multiple early-stage, venture-backed and bootstrapped startups in advertising and publishing, retail, real estate, fashion, health, fitness, and financial tech spaces for the web, iOS and Android since 2008.

 She also enjoys organizing software and technical spaces for underrepresented groups and was a co-organizer for WordCamp Boston and volunteer for WordCamp US.
-Lara mentors early stage women and black-owned businesses with advice around technology, recruitment, product, fundraising, management and growth decisions.
+Lara mentors early stage women and black-owned businesses with free advice around technology, recruitment, product, fundraising, management and growth decisions.

 Her work has been mentioned or featured in the New York Times, The Wall Street Journal, Forbes and Foreign Policy Magazine.

 When not coding or designing, she enjoys backpacking the 4,000′ peaks of the White Mountains in New Hampshire, cooking, baking, pizza (which always deserves its own category), and time with friends.
 She also once performed in Lincoln Center at Alice Tully Hall in Manhattan at a single sold-out Saturday night show alongside her former fellow dance company members.
-In her free time online she also builds 3D mesh models and texturing and constructs original virtual reality experiences.
+In her free time she also builds 3D mesh models and texturing and constructs original virtual reality experiences.

 Want to get in touch?